 Craniopharyngioma is a slow-growing tumor that may be present for many years before it is found.
 It may be solid and/or cystic.
 A cystic tumor has a closed pouch or sac that contains fluid made by the tumor.
 The solid part often contains areas of calcium that can easily be seen on a computed tomography (CT) scan (see Diagnosis).
 The cystic part of the tumor often contains very high amounts of protein.

 This section covers craniopharyngioma that occurs in children.
-For information about craniopharyngioma in adults, read the guide to brain tumors.
+For information about craniopharyngioma in adults, read the guide to adult brain tumors.

 Looking for More of an Introduction?